FREQUENTLY ASKED QUESTIONS

 What are your hours?

-- We are open every day throughout the year from 9am-5pm.
 Our hours may vary on holidays and we are generally closed for a short period in the winter, from mid-December through January.

 I'm coming to the farm for a tour or event; what should I wear?

 We recommend you wear closed-toed shoes and clothes you don't mind getting dirty.
 This is a real, working farm, and you will likely get dirty in the fields.